SoCal Steam Clean SoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam CleanSoCal Steam Clean

 Cigarette Burns:

-Only if the burn isn’t severe, rub the burn with dry steel wool.
-If you feel you are up to it, try and cut away the damaged, burned clusters.
-When the burn is severe, find a hidden area to scrape fibers from and find a powerful adhesive to patch the fibers to the burn area.
+When the burn is severe, find a hidden area to scrape fibers from, and find a powerful adhesive to patch the fibers to the burned area.

 Oil: